hashicorp/design-system/website/docs/getting-started/contribution/index.md

 order: 104
 ---

+!!!
+Info

+At this time we are not accepting external contributions from non-HashiCorp employees.
+Many resources and links on this page are only available to HashiCorp employees.
+!!!

 ## Types of contribution

 While we don’t accept direct contributions of new components or patterns, we do welcome contributions in the following forms: